simonefranza/nvim-conv/README.md

     :ConvBin 45
     45 = 0b101101

-Also with negative numbers (the binary number is extended to the next multiple of 4)
+Also with negative numbers (the number of bits is extended to the next multiple of 4)

     :ConvBin -3